saras152/myVehicleDetection/README.md

 [non-car]: ./images/non-car.png
 [car_hog]: ./images/car_hog.png
 [hog]: ./images/hog.png
-[image5]: ./examples/bboxes_and_heat.png
-[image6]: ./examples/labels_map.png
-[image7]: ./examples/output_bboxes.png
+[cars_boxes]: ./images/cars_boxes.png
+[cars_boxes1]: ./images/cars_boxes1.png
 [video1]: ./project_video.mp4

 ## [Rubric](https://review.udacity.com/#!/rubrics/513/view) Points
-###Here I will consider the rubric points individually and describe how I addressed each point in my implementation.
+### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

 ---
-###Writeup / README
+### Writeup / README

-####1.
-Provide a Writeup / README that includes all the rubric points and how you addressed each one.
+#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.

 You're reading it!

-###Histogram of Oriented Gradients (HOG)
+### Histogram of Oriented Gradients (HOG)

-####1.
-Explain how (and identify where in your code) you extracted HOG features from the training images.
+#### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

 The code for this step is contained in the code cell number 6 of the IPython notebook.